|Consistency & Professional Appearance|

 - Be sure to format your TOC in a manner consistent with the rest of your document (e.g., font style and size)

-- Your TOC must include a minimum of major headings and page numbers as well as the list of tables and/or figures, if used.
+- Your TOC must include a minimum of major headings and page numbers, as well as the list of tables and/or figures, if used.
+We strongly encourage you to keep your TOC as simple as possible.

 |Tables, Figures, Captions|